tigerbeetle/tigerbeetle/docs/concepts/debit-credit.md

-TigerBeetle also supports [two-phase transfers](../coding/two-phase-transfers.md) out of the box, and can express complex atomic chains of transfers using [liked events](../coding/linked-events.md).
+TigerBeetle also supports [two-phase transfers](../coding/two-phase-transfers.md) out of the box, and can express complex atomic chains of transfers using [linked events](../coding/linked-events.md).
 These powerful built-in primitives allow for a large vocabulary of [patterns and recipes](../coding/recipes/) for [data modeling](../coding/data-modeling.md).